Interception: National Football League

 Ty Law, formerly of the New England Patriots, New York Jets, and Kansas City Chiefs, has 52 career interceptions.
 Champ Bailey, who played for the Washington Redskins and Denver Broncos, had 10 interceptions in 2006 and has a career total of 52.
 Strong safety Sammy Knight had 42 interceptions in his career.

-Ed Reed holds the record for the longest interception return, 108 yards against the Philadelphia Eagles on November 23, 2008.
+Ed Reed holds the record for the longest interception return, 107 yards against the Philadelphia Eagles on November 23, 2008.
 Reed also holds the record for the second longest interception return, 106 yards against the Cleveland Browns on November 7, 2004.
 During both games he played for the Baltimore Ravens.
 Reed also has a total of 64 interceptions and holds the record for the most interception return yardage in NFL history (1,541).

 Brett Favre holds the record for most career interceptions thrown: 336.
 Favre's first pass in an NFL regular season game resulted in an interception returned for a touchdown.
 Favre's last pass as a Green Bay Packer was an interception as well, thrown to Corey Webster of the New York Giants in the 2007 NFC Championship Game to lose the game.
+In the 2009 NFC Championship Game, with his Minnesota Vikings almost within range of a potential game-winning field goal in the last few minutes of regulation, Favre threw an interception to Tracy Porter, and the New Orleans Saints would end up winning in overtime.

 Rodney Harrison of the New England Patriots and San Diego Chargers was the first player in NFL history to have 30 interceptions and 30 sacks over the course of his career.
 He set that historic benchmark on October 21, 2007.
 The Baltimore Ravens' Ray Lewis was the second to accomplish this feat.
 He recorded his 30th interception November 21, 2010, intercepting the Carolina Panthers' Brian St. Pierre and returning the ball for a touchdown.
 Lewis is also the only member of the 40/30 club (at least 40 sacks and at least 30 interceptions).

 On November 21, 2010, Ronde Barber became the only player in NFL history with at least 25 sacks (26 total) and 40 interceptions.
 His jersey and gloves from the game were subsequently retired to the Pro Football Hall of Fame in Canton.

-Asante Samuel, Sr., of the Atlanta Falcons, with 4 postseason interception returns for touchdowns, is the NFL's all-time leader.
+Asante Samuel Sr., of the Atlanta Falcons, with 4 postseason interception returns for touchdowns, is the NFL's all-time leader.